Table of content:

 We have prepared 5 tips for your job search to help you find your dream job and make the next career step.

-1. Define Your Personal Goals for jour job search
+1. Define Your Personal Goals for your job search

 You need to know what you are looking for to finally find it.
-Therefore start with a list and write down what is important to you.
-Are you looking for a job with a short commuting time or would you consider moving?
-Even now, when working from home is the standard for many, occasionally going to the office is just as important and necessary.
+Therefore, start with a list and write down what is important to you.
+Are you looking for a job with a short commuting time, or would you consider moving?
+Even now, when working from home is the standard for many, occasionally going to the office is just as significant and necessary.
 If you are willing to commute, how far are you willing to do so?
 Which tasks would you like to take on, expand or develop in the future?
 Which responsibilities would you like to have, such as a team lead function?
 What does the right work-life balance look like for you?
 The more experience you have and for specialist jobs, there are probably only a few job listings that will match your expectations fully.
-Therefore think about which points on your list are must-haves and which ones are nice to have for you.
+Therefore, think about which points on your list are must-haves and which ones are nice to have for you.

 2. Create Your “Candidate Persona”

 3. Keep Your Social Media Profiles Up to Date

 There is a good chance you can secure a new job offer beyond screening job postings and sending applications.
 One in seven jobs is placed by companies, that have actively sourced the candidate via the internet.
 LinkedIn is one of the major sources hiring managers use on an international level and for the German-speaking markets, Xing is also an important candidate source.
 That is why your profile should always be kept up to date.
 Again, think about your candidate persona and your goals when you freshen up your profiles.
 Think about which keywords your potential new employer will use and make sure to include them on your profile.
 Otherwise, you will not be found.

 4. Use The Power of Your Network